FORTFANOP/fortfanop/README.md

 ### Hi there 👋
-I'm a BTech Student and am deeply passionate about robotics, machine leanring and technology in general.
+I'm a BTech Student and am deeply passionate about robotics, machine learning and technology in general.

 # " Think.
 Innovate.
 Fabricate. " #